-The Skill stream is designed for workers who have the skills, qualifications and entrepreneurship that will contribute to the Australian economy.
+The Skill stream offers a pathway to permanent residence for migrants who have the skills, qualifications and entrepreneurship that will contribute to the Australian economy.
 There are seven components:

 - 1. Employer Sponsored

 - 2. Regional

 - 3. State/Territory Nominated

 - 4. Skilled Independent

 - 5. Business Innovation and Investment Program

 - 6. Global Talent (Independent)

 - 7. Distinguished Talent.